 On May 31, 2022, we entered into an Equity Distribution Agreement with Oppenheimer & Co.
-Inc and Craig-Hallum Capital Group LLC, as agents, under which we may offer and sell, from time to time at our sole discretion, shares of our common stock having an aggregate offering price of up to \$50.0 million in an "at-the-market" or ATM offering, to or through the agents.
-During the three months ended March 31, 2023, approximately 50,000 shares were sold at an average price per share of approximately \$6.40, resulting in approximately \$274,000 of net proceeds to us after deducting commissions and other offering expenses.
+Inc and Craig-Hallum Capital Group LLC, as agents, under which we may offer and sell, from time to time at our sole discretion, shares of our common stock having an aggregate offering price of up to \$50.0 million in an "at-the-market" offering or "ATM", to or through the agents.
+During the three months ended June 30, 2023, we sold approximately 1.4 million shares pursuant to our ATM at an average price per share of approximately \$8.15, resulting in approximately \$10.8 million of net proceeds to us after deducting commissions and other offering expenses.